Family Therapy for Addiction Treatment

 Working toward goals as a family can have positive long-term outcomes that last beyond addiction.
 Significantly contributing to the recovery process, family therapy can enhance communication and strengthen relationships.

-These are some top benefits of family therapy for addiction:
+These are some top benefits of family therapy for the treatment of addiction:

 - Learning what addiction treatment is and knowing what to expect during initial drug and alcohol detoxification.

-- Understanding addiction as a brain disease and how it influences a person’s behavior.
+- Understanding addiction as a disease and how it influences a person’s behavior.

 - Learning productive and valuable ways to communicate better.